Fieldnotes.scot

 Use AI as a translation layer

-A new companion page now invites readers to use AI to translate Horizon Theory into plainer language or into the conditions of their own work.
+A companion page invites readers to use AI to translate Horizon Theory into plainer language or into the conditions of their own work.
 The point is not to replace reading, but to make the ideas more legible from different starting points: a frontline worker, a service manager, a parent, a 12-year-old, or someone trying to understand their own patterns.

 The approach fits the work itself.
 If development language is vague, collapsed, or moralised, then even sincere self-description can become unreliable.
 A good translation prompt can sometimes make the structure much easier to see.